 - High blood pressure

-How to prevent heart complicationsThe best way to prevent cavities and gum disease is to apply oral hygiene measures.
+How to prevent heart complicationsThe best way to prevent cavities and gum disease, therefore, potential heart complications, is to practice good oral hygiene.

-- Brushing twice a day and cleaning between teeth with dental floss or interdental brushes once a day helps remove bacterial plaque, considered the leading cause of cavities and gum disease.
+- Brush your teeth twice a day and clean between your teeth with dental floss or interdental brushes daily.
+This will help you remove bacterial plaque, the leading cause of cavities and gum disease.

-- If you suffer from heart disease, talk to your dentist about it.
-Give him/her your medications list and the contact information of your cardiologist.
-He or she will take the necessary steps to avoid the worst complications.
+- If you have heart disease, make sure to inform your dentist and provide them with a list of your medications and contact information for your cardiologist.
+This will help them take the necessary steps to avoid any complications.

 - Association between chronic apical periodontitis and coronary artery disease https://pubmed.ncbi.nlm.nih.gov/24461397/

 - Apical periodontitis and atherosclerosis: Is there a link?
 Review of the literature and potential mechanism of linkage https://pubmed.ncbi.nlm.nih.gov/28462408/

 - The connection between C-reactive protein and atherosclerosis https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3364506/